BDC Hamburger Icon

 Open row

-Most small business owners start a new business because they have a passion or new idea, want to be their own boss, and crave financial stability and higher earning potential.
-However, making a profit and growing your company distinguish a hobby from a successful business.
+Most small business owners launch their ventures because they have a passion, want to be their own boss and crave higher earning potential.
+However, if you don’t make a profit and grow your company, you have a hobby — not a successful business.

-You may not have a background in finance or accounting, but understanding your company’s financials is critical for long-term business success.
+Carefully guiding and monitoring your company’s profitability and growth is crucial for long-term business success.
+Fortunately, you don’t need a background in finance or accounting to understand your company’s financials.
 We’ll explore tips for getting a handle on your small business’s finances and explain what you should know about profitable growth.

 Did You Know?Did you know

-In a study of failed business ventures conducted by CB Insights, 38 percent failed because the company had cash flow problems or couldn’t raise new capital.
+In a study of unsuccessful business ventures conducted by CB Insights, 29 percent failed because the company had cash flow problems or couldn't raise new capital.

-We’ll outline the key differences between profitability and growth and explain their complicated relationship.
+Here are the key differences between profitability and growth, as well as more about their complicated relationship.

 Profitability

 Profitability refers to a company’s net profit after expenses.
-Profit is money in the bank that you’re not putting back into continued operations.
-Profit goes to shareholders or can be reinvested in growth opportunities, such as product expansion or opening a new location
+Profit is money in the bank you’re not reinvesting into continued operations.
+Profit goes to shareholders or can be reinvested in growth opportunities, such as product expansion or opening another business location.

-Profit may be your company’s only capital if you don’t want to find investors.
+Profit may be your company’s only capital if you don’t want to find business investors.
 A business can’t survive for long without a profit.
-Business financing offers you a chance to gain profitability in the future, but you would need to pay off that debt before your company could look into further growth opportunities.
+Business financing offers you a chance to gain profitability in the future.
+However, you would need to pay off that debt before your company could look into further growth opportunities.

 Growth

 Growth occurs after a company has reached initial profitability.
 When a company has made a profit, owners may consider ways to make more money and stay in the black.
-Although extensive growth beyond profitability may not be critical in a business’s early stages, it should be part of your long-term business goals
+Extensive growth beyond profitability may not be critical in a business’s early stages.
+But, it should be part of your long-term business goals.

 In your business plan, you may include a business growth plan with projections on how and when you plan to grow the company.
 For example, you may plan to enter new markets, expand product lines, open new locations or franchise the business.

-You can measure growth by metrics like your total sales, customer base size, staff size or number of locations.
+You can measure growth by metrics like your total sales, customer base or staff size, or number of locations.

 Growth strategies often include the goal of keeping profitability consistent.
 Growth can undermine profitability in some instances because of the expenditures required.
 However, short-term profitability is not a typical business goal.
 Healthy growth helps a company with long-term capital goals.